Hawaii VA Disability Appeals Process

 There are several different ways to appeal a ruling based on what you believe the VA’s error was.
 Berry Law helps simplify the process for our clients, crafting well researched appeals that have been a crucial part of helping Veterans get the compensation they sacrificed for, including back pay.
-Berry Law Firm has helped its clients recover over $100 Million in backpay over decades of client service.
+Berry Law has helped its clients recover over $100 Million in backpay over decades of client service.

 We have attorneys and advocates in various locations throughout the US, but the location of your attorney does not actually impact the process because it is Federal in nature.
 Berry Law has helped Veterans in Hawaii, and each of the other 49 states, along with Veterans living abroad.

 Some appeals processes can last years, but as long as you have preserved your effective date by keeping appeals open, you are entitled to back pay for the whole period of the process.

 The first type of appeal is usually a Notice of Disagreement (NOD).
 The NOD, usually due within one year of a rating decision, notifies the VA that you disagree with the decision that has been made.
 An NOD can simply state “I disagree”, or can include substantial amounts of supporting evidence.
 The Regional Office in Hawaii is located in Honolulu at: 459 Patterson Road, E Wing, Room 2A100C, Honolulu, HI 96819